 Let the meat firm up in the freezer, then slice it thin.
-After adding liberal amounts of salt and pepper, set the oven to the lowest possible temperature (around 150 degrees) and lay out the strips of meat directly onto a rack.
+After adding liberal amounts of salt and pepper, set the oven to the lowest possible temperature (around 150 degrees Fahrenheit) and lay out the strips of meat directly onto a rack.
 Keep the oven door slightly open to prevent moisture buildup.
 (You can also use a food dehydrator for this step.)

 Let the meat dry out for about 15 hours, or until it takes on a crispy jerky characteristic that breaks apart easily.
 Check on the blueberries every couple of hours during this time and remove them when they are fully dried.

 Now, render the fat.
 I used grass-fed bison kidney fat, which was already diced into tiny pieces.
 I put about half a pound of that into a cast iron pan and cooked it slowly over super-low heat.

 I made sure to stir the fat as it rendered out, and watched closely so that it wouldn’t burn.
 When the fat stops bubbling, the rendering is done.

 Use a strainer to remove all the crispy bits; you just want the pure, liquid fat.

 Mix the meat and berry powder together, then slowly add the hot liquid fat.
 Pour just enough so that the fat soaks into the powder.

 If you poured in too much fat too quickly, you can add a bit of almond meal to firm it up.
 Once it firms, cut it into bars or roll it into balls.

 Pemmican will keep almost forever.
 Pure, dried protein and rendered (mostly saturated) fat are highly stable, so I wouldn’t worry about it going rancid.
 If it does, you’ll know.